CSC-DevOps/CM/Playbooks.md

 What if we didn't want to have to run manual commands?

 An *ansible playbook* allows you to execute a collection of configuration management tasks from a file.
-Here is an example of the same ansible command, but expressed as an Ansible playbook:
+Here is an example of the same ansible command, but expressed as an ansible playbook:

 ```yaml
 ---